Who’s excited for Level 2 and beyond?

 When we have a Growth Mindset we believe it’s possible to develop skills and abilities that will help us manage, as best is possible, given the circumstances.
 This mindset leads to proactive behaviours (e.g. seeking out support and practicing new approaches) and also helps to alleviate stress and worry.

-Conversely, a Fixed Mindset is when we feel our ability to learn and adapt is limited what we were born with.
+Conversely, a Fixed Mindset is when we feel our ability to learn and adapt is limited by what we were born with.
 This can result in us feeling disempowered, stressed and fearful of new or changing situations.

 Benefits for Leaders